9 Signs That It’s Time To See Your Dentist

 7. Related Medical Issues

 Sometimes other medical issues affect your teeth and mouth.
-It’s important to let your dentist know about other aspects of your health.
+It’s important to let your dentist know about all aspects of your health.
+If you have any concerns, it’s a good time to see your dentist.

 Here are a few examples of conditions connected to oral health:

-Diabetes reduces resistance to infection.
-Gum infection can lead to higher than normal blood sugar levels.
-Diabetes is harder to control when an infection is present.
+• Diabetes: Diabetes reduces resistance to infection.
+Gum infection can lead to higher-than-normal blood sugar levels, making diabetes harder to control.

-Anyone living with HIV/AIDS should make dental care a priority.
-People with HIV/AIDS are more susceptible to infections.
-They may encounter problems like mucosal lesions.
+• HIV/AIDS: Anyone living with HIV/AIDS should make dental care a priority.
+They are more susceptible to infections and may encounter problems like mucosal lesions.

-Alzheimer’s patients have poor oral health as the disease progresses.
-Neglecting oral hygiene can lead to bacteria in the mouth that causes gum disease.
+• Alzheimer’s disease: Alzheimer’s patients often have poor oral hygiene as the disease progresses, which can lead to bacteria buildup and gum disease.

-Osteoporosis causes weak and brittle bones.
-It can have a big effect on the jawbone that supports the teeth.
+• Osteoporosis: This condition causes weak, brittle bones, including the jawbone.
 Bone loss in the jaw may result in tooth loss.

-Pregnant women often experience bleeding gums due to hormonal changes.
-Regular cleanings and exams are important during pregnancy.
+• Pregnancy: Pregnant women often experience bleeding gums due to hormonal changes.
+Regular cleanings and exams are especially important during this time — so don’t skip the opportunity to see your dentist.

 8. Loose Teeth

-When you’re young losing a tooth is exciting and expected.
-It’s not the same for adults.
-If you have one or more loose teeth, make a dental appointment right away.
+When you’re young, losing a tooth is exciting and expected.
+But it’s a different story for adults.
+If you have one or more loose teeth, it’s time to see your dentist without delay.

 9. Periodontal Disease